gnappo1/gnappo1.github.io/_posts/2018-05-14-js_partial_application_and_currying.markdown

 curried(10)(20, 30);    //  60
 curried(10)(20)(30);    //  60
 ```
-However, if we tried to pass fewer parameters while partially applying the result wouldn't be the same:
+However, if we tried to pass fewer parameters while partially applying, the result wouldn't be the same:

 ```
 const add = (a, b, c) => a + b + c;